-The speakerphone commands listed above only work when record and/or playback are active.
-Sending these commands when the CT8020 is in IDLE mode will cause (improper) entry to standalone speakerphone mode.
+The speakerphone commands listed above only work when record and/or playback are already active.
+Sending these commands when the CT8021 is in IDLE mode will cause (improper) entry to standalone speakerphone mode.

 Attempting to train the Electrical Echo Canceller (EEC) in DSVD speakerphone mode is not permitted.
-The EEC is used only in standalone speakerphone mode to cancel the electrical signal echo from the telephone line (via the second, optional, codec0).
+The EEC is used only in standalone speakerphone mode to cancel the stationary (fixed, non-varying) electrical signal echo from the telephone line (via the second, optional, codec0).

 Use the following sequence of commands (from idle mode)

+Start Playback and/or Start Record

+AEC on

-Start Playback and/or Start Record AEC on Set Speakerphone Parameters optional - Speakerphone Configuration optional - Get Speakerphone Status
+Set Speakerphone Parameters

+optional - Speakerphone Configuration

+optional - Get Speakerphone Status

 See Appendix A for additional information.

-9.14.1 Concurrent AEC and Speech Operation
+9.15.1 Concurrent AEC and Speech Operation